Markovian Promoter Models: A Mechanistic Alternative to Hill Functions in Gene Regulatory Networks

 \subsubsection{Practical Parameterization}

 A major advantage for whole-cell modeling is that parameters can be inferred from accessible experimental data, circumventing the need for difficult-to-obtain kinetic rates.
 Transcriptomic RNA-seq data provides steady-state mRNA levels that enable the inference of effective dissociation constants and transcription rates.
 Proteomics data supplies protein levels and degradation rates.
 Furthermore, noise characteristics derived from single-cell RNA-seq can constrain promoter switching rates, while ChIP-seq data validates binding site numbers.

+Meanwhile, we introduce a method to parameterize short-lived assembly intermediates using ChEC-seq dwell times.
+By equating the normalized ChEC-seq signal to the steady-state probability of Markovian states, we can mathematically invert the master equation to solve for the microscopic rate constants ($k_{on}, k_{off}$) that generate the observed occupancy profiles.
+This effectively allows us to "read" dynamic assembly kinetics from static genome-wide binding data.

 This contrasts with detailed kinetic modeling, where individual $k_{on}$ and $k_{off}$ values are rarely known, typically requiring extensive in vitro binding assays.
 Our coarse-grained approach bridges this gap by mapping binding kinetics to observable omics data.